-Very versatile, you can wear out hiking or comfortable for driving too.
+Very versatile for the summer months, you can wear out hiking or comfortable for driving too.

 You might find useful: Tips for driving in Iceland

 I wore with leggings and these make a great changing area at hot springs!!

 A mixture of long and short sleeves so you have options depending what the weather is doing!

 These are great for sleeping in too.

 One that’s good to sleep in too i.e. without a big bobble on top!

 I had a thin and thick pair.
 Also, a fingerless pair are handy for cooking outside.

 Bikini or swimming costume